-ELECTROLUX HOME PRODUCTS, INC, warrants to the original purchaser that each new Poulan® brand gasoline chain saw is free from defects in material and workmanship and agrees to repair or replace under this warranty any defective gasoline chain saw as follows from the original date of purchase.
+Poulan, a division of Husqvarna Outdoor Products Inc., warrants to the original consumer purchaser that each new Poulan brand gasoline chain saw is free from defects in material and workmanship and agrees to repair or replace under this warranty any defective gasoline chain saw as follows from the original date of purchase.

-1 YEAR - Parts and Labor, when used for Household purposes.
+1 YEAR - Parts and Labor, when used for household purposes.

-60 DAYS - Parts and Labor, when used for Commercial, Professional, or Income Producing purposes.
-30 DAYS - Parts and Labor, if used for rental
+60 DAYS - Parts and Labor, when used for commercial, professional, or income producing purposes.

+30 DAYS - Parts and Labor, if used for rental purposes.

-.
-This warranty is not transferable and does not cover damage or liability caused by improper handling, improper maintenance, or the use of accessories and/or attachments not specifically recommended by ELEC-TROLUX HOME PRODUCTS, INC., for this chain saw.
-Additionally, this warranty does not cover damage caused by improper handling, improper maintenance, or if the saw is altered in any way which in our judgement affects its condition or operation.
-This warranty does not cover tune-up, spark plugs, filters, starter ropes, starter springs, chain sharpening, bars, chains, and other parts which wear and require replacement with reasonable use during the warranty period.
-This warranty does not cover predelivery set-up, installation of guide bar and chain, and normal adjustments explained in the instruction manual such as carburetor adjustments and chain tension adjustments.
+This warranty is not transferable and does not cover damage or liability caused by improper handling, improper maintenance or alteration, or the use of accessories and/or attachments not specifically recommended by Poulan for this chain saw.
+This warranty does not cover tune-up, spark plugs, filters, starter ropes, chain sharpening, bars, chains, and other parts which wear and require replacement with reasonable use during the warranty period.
+This warranty does not cover predelivery setup, installation of guide bar and chain, and normal adjustments explained in the instruction manual such as chain tension adjustments.
 This warranty does not cover transportation costs.
+In the event you have a claim under this warranty, you must return the product to an authorized service dealer.